schmittnieto/schmittnieto.github.io/_posts/2024-11-16-azure-stack-hci-azure-virtual-desktop.md

 Because of the technical limitations of my DemoLab, I couldn't demonstrate the solution's fault tolerance.
 However, I can tell you that there is some downtime if a cluster node fails, and depending on your configuration, the default ResiliencyDefaultPeriod is 240 seconds (4 minutes).

 All that said, I believe this article is both informative and comprehensive.
-If you need help with any of the points or topics discussed, feel free to reach out through the usual channels—LinkedIn, BlueSky, or right here on the blog.
+If you need help with any of the points or topics discussed, feel free to reach out through the usual channels, LinkedIn, BlueSky, or right here on the blog.

 Thank you all for your time, and happy computing!